dangazineu/tako/docs/designs/exec-workflow-engine.md

 - 64MB memory limit
 - No filesystem, network, or environment variable access

-## 10. Open Questions
+## 9. Future Considerations

-Based on the comprehensive design review, the following questions remain open and require resolution during implementation:
+Based on the design review, several features have been identified for future releases:

-### Remaining Open Questions

-The design has addressed most reviewer concerns directly in the specification.
-The following items require implementation decisions or future consideration:

-1. **Schema Extensibility**: Should future versions support organization-specific schema extensions beyond the core specification?

-2. **Distributed Execution**: While the current design focuses on single-machine execution, should the architecture be prepared for future distributed execution capabilities?
+### 9.1.
+Schema Design Decisions

+-   **Schema Extensibility**: The design explicitly does not support organization-specific schema extensions.
+This decision maintains simplicity and ensures portability across different environments.

+-   **CEL Function Library**: Only the functions specified in Appendix C will be implemented initially.
+Additional domain-specific functions will be considered based on user feedback and concrete use cases.

+### 9.2.
+Planned Future Enhancements

+-   **Distributed Execution**: Architecture preparation for distributed execution capabilities is planned and tracked in issue #47.
+The current single-machine design provides a foundation that can be extended for distributed scenarios.

-3. **Workflow Version Pinning**: Should workflows be able to pin specific versions of built-in steps (e.g., `tako/checkout@v1.2.3`) for reproducibility?
+-   **Workflow Version Pinning**: Support for pinning specific versions of built-in steps will be added for reproducibility.
+This will use semantic versioning (e.g., `tako/checkout@v1.2.3`) and enable workflows to specify exact step versions for stability.

-4. **Advanced CEL Functions**: Beyond the specified function library, what domain-specific CEL functions would provide the most value for workflow authors?

-5. **Integration Webhooks**: Should the engine support outbound webhooks for integration with external systems (monitoring, notifications, etc.)?

-These questions will be revisited based on user feedback and implementation experience.
+-   **Integration Webhooks**: Outbound webhook support for external system integration (monitoring, notifications) is deferred to the distributed execution phase (issue #47) where it will be more comprehensively addressed.

+### 9.3.
+Execution Context Clarification

+All workflow steps execute within the repository's root directory as their working directory.
+The only exception is when the workflow engine invokes downstream execution on dependent repositories (such as dependency updates), which execute in their respective repository contexts.

 ## 10. Implementation Strategy